bigomics/omicsplayground-doc/README.rst

 ================================================================================

-`A platform for visualization, analytics and exploration of Big Omics Data`
+:program:`A platform for visualization, analytics and exploration of Big Omics Data`

 The Omics Playground is a user-friendly and interactive web-based platform